quad-ops

 ✅ Native Quadlet Support - Features that map directly to Podman Quadlet directives for optimal systemd integration.

-⚠️ PodmanArgs Implementation - Features implemented using Quadlet’s PodmanArgs
+⚠️ PodmanArgs Implementation - Features implemented using Quadlet’s PodmanArgs directive, providing full functionality with some limitations.

 ❌ Unsupported - Docker-specific features incompatible with systemd container management.